dinesh-it/Github-Youtrack-Check/README.md

 # Github-Youtrack-Check
-Micro service to check and update status for the commits pushed to github has a valid youtrack ticket mentioned.
+Micro service to
+* check and update status for the commits pushed to github has a valid youtrack ticket mentioned.
+* check and update Pull request based on config
+* Adds comment in the Youtrack ticket with the respective pull request
+* Can be used for auto sync local git repo when remote repository is updated

 ## Config
 All the configs are read from ENV